National League of Junior Cotillions

 About Director

 Britton is originally from Columbia, SC.
-She graduated with a Bachelors of Science in Journalism from the University of Oregon and a Masters in Speech Pathology from the University of South Carolina.
-She works “on call” in various rehabs and nursing homes around the area.
-Prior to graduate school, Britton had the wonderful opportunity of working as an English teacher in Japan for two years where she taught Japanese students ranging from 2 to 74 years in age.
-She has also loved volunteering for the past 12 years with the Mitey Riders program, an organization that helps enhance the lives of children with disabilities through equine therapy.
+She graduated with a Bachelor of Science in Journalism from the University of Oregon and a Masters in Speech Pathology from the University of South Carolina.
+Prior to graduate school, Britton had the amazing opportunity of working as an English teacher in Japan for two years where she taught Japanese students ranging from 2 to 74 years in age.
+That experience sparked a lifelong passion for exploring new places and understanding different cultures.
+She is incredibly grateful for her travels as they have all enriched her worldview, and she loves being able to provide her students with a cultural experience or lesson each month.
+She has also enjoyed volunteering for the past 12 years with the Mitey Riders organization, a therapeutic horseback riding program that supports children with disabilities.
+"I see kindness and empathy as the foundation for a life filled with purpose and connection, and I strive to instill these values in the students I teach."